LeRoy Bell: Solo career

 LeRoy Bell also formed his band Only Friends as LeRoy Bell and His Only Friends, featuring Terry Morgan on bass and Davis Martin on drums.
 Both are experience musicians.
 Morgan had played with Dee Daniels, Pat Wright & The Total Experience Gospel Choir, Dave Lewis, Thelma Houston and others, whereas Martin was previously a member of the band Maktub.

 The X Factor

 In 2011, he applied for the American version of The X Factor, singing the song "Lean on Me" at his audition.
-Becoming one of the Top 32, he performed in Judges House Bob Dylan's "Make You Feel My Love" in front of Enrique Iglesias and mentor Nicole Scherzinger becoming one of the finalists (final 16), qualifying for the live shows in the over 30s category mentored by Scherzinger.
+Becoming one of the Top 32, he performed in Judges House Bob Dylan's "Make You Feel My Love" in front of Enrique Iglesias and mentor Nicole Scherzinger becoming one of the contestants (top 16), qualifying for the live shows in the over 30s category mentored by Scherzinger.

 During the live shows, he had the following performances:

 Performances and results

 On November 22, 2011, he was voted bottom three by public vote and had to sing for survival against Marcus Canty.
 He chose to sing The Beatles song "Don't Let Me Down".
 The result went to deadlock and the public vote revealed Bell had received the fewer votes and accordingly was eliminated after Live Show 5 finishing 8th overall in competition.